umbraco/Umbraco.UIBuilder.Issues/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: File a bug report, if you've discovered a problem in
 title: ''
 labels: bug
 assignees: ''